 Some people enjoy combining music with mindfulness.
 Everyone has their own feelings about different sounds, rhythms and types of music, so you might like to experiment and see which sounds can deepen and enhance your mindfulness meditations.

 For example, the sound of birdsong might be relaxing to one person but not for another, while someone might find classical music helps with their stress levels and another person might prefer another genre.

-There are plenty of stress relief apps with various music styles to try out, as well as various nature sounds, so you can find out which is the most helpful for you when trying to be mindful and let go of stress.
+You can try our Zen Lounge stress relief app with various music styles as well as various nature sounds.
+After which, you can find out which is most helpful for you when trying to be mindful and let go of stress.

 Observe where your mind goes when focusing on a piece of music or natural sounds, then bring it back to the present moment.
 Sound and music have been used for thousands of years for healing.
 Perhaps you prefer to practice mindfulness in silence, and that is perfectly fine too.

 A mindfulness-based stress reduction, or MBSR, program shows you how to enjoy the benefits of mindfulness, responding to stress without negative emotions or judgment, and improving your life in a variety of ways.
 There are Mindfulness-based stress reduction (MBSR) programs where you can participate.
 The University of Massachusetts Medical Center runs a Mindfulness center for Medicine.

 If you want to learn to pay attention to the present moment, in order to cope better with daily emotions, high stress levels or pain, or simply add other benefits to your life, mindfulness could be the perfect solution.

 You might be also interested to read how unwinding can help you in meditation